 Design modification is difficult as compared to in knitting

-Table Summary for Differences between Knitted and Woven Fabrics
+The Differences Between Knitted and Woven Fabrics

 |Parameters||Knitted Fabrics||Woven Fabrics|

 Good elasticity as compared to woven fabrics

 Crease resistance is generally higher than woven fabrics